AI Visual Inspection

 Problem:

-Partner with AI experts or use cloud platforms, leverage transfer learning, systematically tune hyperparameters, and regularly evaluate and retrain models.
+Partner with AI experts or use cloud platforms, leverage transfer learning, systematically tune hyperparameter, and regularly evaluate and retrain models.

 Challenge 3: System Integration and Deployment